How the Rise of Industry 4.0 Creates Need for New Security Measures

 Having the right employees matters when dealing with a cyberattack.
 While the temptation may be to bundle the duties of information security under other IT work or even under OT jurisdiction, this is not a good idea.
 Gartner stated that this method would not allow a proper cybersecurity standard to be put into place, much less offer a cost-effective solution.

 In-house IT departments already have their hands full maintaining day-to-day operations and updating software/hardware as needed.
 A specific individual (or group) needs to be given the power to implement cybersecurity policy, as well as have the devoted time to monitor against attacks.

 Forming a Plan Against Cyberattack

 When a cyberattack does happen, time is paramount.
 In industries like manufacturing, the loss of even one workday due to a cyberattack can prove costly.

 On top of that, a multitude of actions need to happen very quickly: legal counsel should be notified, the cybersecurity team needs to identify the leak source, stop the leak and take measures to ensure that any immediate follow-up attack is also thwarted—all while the PR team debates on making a public statement.

 Digital Guardian asked a host of experts from various industries and found that all agreed that forming and maintaining a plan on how to respond to a cyberattack was prudent policy.
 The plan should not be a rigid protocol but rather be allowed to develop alongside technological advancements.

 Cybersecurity is not a sector of security, it is an entirely new frontier.
-The IIoT is designed to optimize the supply chain, speeding up every phase.
-A cyberattack can derail this entire advancement, leading to a disaster that costs millions to resolve.
+The IIoT is designed to optimize the supply chain, speeding up every phase of operations.
+But as the risks in the age of IIoT become more acute, a cyberattack can derail this entire advancement, leading to a disaster that costs millions to resolve.